At last, you are about to put all you’ve learned into practice.

 Insurance options for personal trainers

-For this section, I want to take a look at a few insurance options that are available to personal trainers in the United States.
+For this section, I want to look at a few insurance options available to personal trainers in the United States.

 Ideafit offers a range of insurance coverage options that can be tailor-made to suit your needs as a personal trainer.